emir-munoz/wikitables/README.md

 relationships based on existing information in DBpedia for other rows.
 To improve accuracy, we investigate various machine learning methods to classify extracted triples as correct or incorrect.
 We ultimately extract 7.9 million unique novel triples from one million Wikitables at an estimated precision of 81.5%.

+## Specifications

+All the codes are written using Java 6.0 and eclipse framework.
+To compile, each package contains a `build.xml` file to be used by ant.
+We use English-language data from [DBpedia v3.8](http://wiki.dbpedia.org/Downloads38), describing 9.4 million entities.
+For answering queries that looks for relation between a pair of resources, we use local indexes of this DBpedia knowledge-base, and for each pair, we perform two atomic on-disk lookups for relations in either direction.
+Important: The used indexes are not included in the repository given their size (ca. 9G), but are available under request.
+See contact information.

 ## Packages

-The code is modularized into the following packages:
+The system is modularized into the following packages:

-### wikitables-dal-release-1.0
-Contains the classes that represent the model of the entire application.

-### wikitables-demo-release-1.0
+### wikitables-demo
-The web application built using Spring MVC.
+The web application built using Spring MVC that integrates the extraction and classification of RDF triples.

-### wikitables-engine-release-1.0
+### wikitables-engine
 The core or engine that performs the extraction of the RDF triples.

-### wikitables-ml-release-1.0
+### wikitables-ml
-For a given set of extracted triples, this performs the prediction and returns correct or incorrect for each triple.
+For a given set of extracted triples, this performs the prediction and returns correct or incorrect label for each triple.

+### wikitables-dal
+Contains the classes that represent the model of the entire application and the access to indexes.

+### wikitables-evaluation
+Extract statistics from DBpedia to help in the features definition.

-### wikititles-index-release-1.0
+### wikititles-index
 An index used to fill the autocomplete data in the web application.

 ## Machine learning